 Escrow Wire Fraud

-This real estate scam in Council Bluffs involves scammers stealing the escrow money.
+This real estate scam in Omaha involves scammers stealing the escrow money.
 It typically works like this:

 - You get an email, a phone call, or a text message out of the blue from some person claiming to be affiliated with the title or escrow company.
 Let this be your first warning sign.